 An investigation into the Adams House hauntings

 DEADWOOD, S.D.
-(KEVN) - Does the thought of ghosts make your skin crawl or adrenaline spike?
+(KOTA) - Does the thought of ghosts make your skin crawl or adrenaline spike?

 For Maurice Miller, part of Black Hills Paranormal Investigations, it’s always been the latter.